-34 hours of tragedy at a Mexican school
+Watching the search for a missing girl who turned out not to exist

 Twenty-two hours after the 7.1 quake crashed through central Mexico, the sounds of a thousand people speaking, heavy machinery moving, and tractors dumping debris all come to an instantaneous halt as rescuers in the rubble of a collapsed school listen for signs of life.

 Twenty-four hours after the earthquake, the urgency and sense of hope was palpable.
 Emergency officials were specific and certain that someone was communicating with them from below.

-Local news outlets reported that an 8-year-old girl named Frida was there, buried and talking.
-They had gotten a hose to her to provide water and they were in constant communication.
+Local news outlets initially reported that an 8-year-old girl named Frida was there, buried and talking.
+Later, other reports suggested she was 12 years old.

+Rescuers were said to have moved a hose to the scene to provide the girl with water, and they were reported to be in constant communication.

 In the middle of it all, a huge cheer went up: "Dos vivo!"
 Two alive and presumably buried in the rubble.
 Rescuers seemed to be onto the right place where two or more people could be alive.